4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

 - The home appliance brand that the user purchased the most in the past year.
 - The average consumption level of the user in the past three years.
-- The top three kinds washing machines purchased most by clients of the same gender and the same age group as the user, and were over 30% off in the past one hour.
+- The top three models of washing machines purchased most by clients of the same gender and the same age group as the user, and were over 30% off in the past one hour.

 As can be seen from the above example, features can be made quite complex and can have very high timeliness.
 So extracting good features according to specific problems is the ability that data scientists need and powerful feature extracting tools can play very important roles helping scientists accomplish this task.
 This tutorial will introduce how to do feature engineering in practice.